 Latest News

-The South Florida Water Management District's Tidal Outlook for the forecast period of September 16, 2024 through September 25, 2024, is now available.
-Tidal water levels along Florida's southeast coast and southwest coast, including the Florida Keys, are expected to exceed the National Weather Service's "Minor Flooding" threshold and near the "Moderate Flooding" threshold.
+The South Florida Water Management District's Tidal Outlook for the forecast period of November 12, 2024 through November 21, 2024, is now available.
+Tidal water levels along Florida's southeast coast and the Florida Keys are expected to reach or exceed the National Weather Service (NWS) "Moderate Flooding" threshold.
+On Florida’s southwest coast, tidal water levels are expected to exceed the NWS "Minor Flooding" threshold.

 Join the South Florida Water Management District (SFWMD) for upcoming public meetings in the next three weeks.
 For a list of all upcoming meetings, check out our Meeting Calendar.
 Meeting agendas are available at least seven days in advance.